This Discussion channel is currently closed.

 Default_avatar

-Jessica Schumer about 7 years ago
+Jessica Schumer almost 8 years ago

 Investing in our future workforce will be a key part of the Economic Development Blueprint.
 Here is an example of a home-visiting program from Durham, NC that gives several reasons why starting early is so important. http://www.familyconnects.org/evidencebase